SUNCAT-Center/CatalysisHubBackend/docs/source/tutorials/upload.rst

 * cathub make_folders: For smaller or more complicated datasets with reaction barriers, this method will only create your folders, and you will have to drop the files in the right location yourself.

 In either case no data will be uploaded to `catalysis-hub.org/publications <https://www.catalysis-hub.org/publications>`_ before you run `cathub db2server ...`.
-Once you uploaded data it will be held in a moderation stage which you can inspect yourself at `catalysis-hub.org/upload <https://www.catalysis-hub.org/upload>`_ and delete yourself to iterate until all structures and energies look as expected.
+Once you upload data it will be held in a moderation stage which you can inspect yourself at `catalysis-hub.org/upload <https://www.catalysis-hub.org/upload>`_ and delete yourself to iterate until all structures and energies look as expected.
 Once you are satisfied with your uploaded dataset there will be a "Release" button that will notify the platform administrator that the dataset is ready for release.